dwyl/imgup/README.md

 We are going to open the bucket to the public, so anyone can check it.
 **However**, once deployed,
-change the `AllowedOrigins` to the domain in which your site is deployed.
+you should change the `AllowedOrigins` to restrict what domains can view the bucket contents.

 Paste the following and save.